Tavlor/Firefly-III-Docker-Backup-Restore/README.md

 # Usage
 ## Before Running
+- prepare your docker environment
+	- make sure docker is running
 - Edit the `VOL_PREFIX` variable:
 	- If you don't use docker-compose, it should be empty
 	```sh